apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Determines the duration for which the backup should be retained.
+<p>retentionPeriod determines a duration up to which the backup should be kept.
-The controller will remove all backups that are older than the RetentionPeriod.
+controller will remove all backups that are older than the RetentionPeriod.
-For instance, a RetentionPeriod of <code>30d</code> will retain only the backups from the last 30 days.
+For example, RetentionPeriod of <code>30d</code> will keep only the backups of last 30 days.
 Sample duration format:</p>
 <ul>
 <li>years: 	2y</li>
 <li>months: 	6mo</li>
 <li>days: 		30d</li>
 <li>hours: 	12h</li>
-<li>minutes: 	30m</li>
+<li>minutes: 	30m
+You can also combine the above durations.
+For example: 30d12h30m</li>
 </ul>
-<p>These durations can also be combined, for example: 30d12h30m.</p>
 </td>
 </tr>
 </tbody>